SylvainTran/The-Walk-Show/README.md

 Congratulations on your purchase of Lifestream Studio 2521: Professional Edition.

-Please start by getting acquainted by the docs: [Lifestream studio 2521: The Official Manual](https://lifestream-studio-2521.readthedocs.io/en/latest/)
+Please start by getting acquainted with the docs: [Lifestream studio 2521: The Official Manual](https://lifestream-studio-2521.readthedocs.io/en/latest/)

 Until we meet again.